rjdkmr/gmx_clusterByFeatures/docs/examples/distance_based.rst

           **b.** Second index group - RMSD group, here it is whole G-Quadruplex DNA.

-          **c.** Third group - Used for superposition by least-square fitting, here it is four tettrads of G-Quadruplex DNA.
+          **c.** Third group - Used for superposition by least-square fitting, here it is four tetrads of G-Quadruplex DNA.

 Outputs
 --------